When Does Group Invariant Learning Survive Spurious Correlations?

 Recently, invariant learning has been introduced to the scenario where environment labels are unknown~\citep{ teney2021unshuffling,creager21environment}, which we term the \emph{group invariant learning} (group-IL).
-These methods utilize prior knowledge on spurious correlations to split the training data into groups.
+These methods utilize prior knowledge of spurious correlations to split the training data into groups.
 For example, \citet{teney2021unshuffling} cluster training samples with their predefined spurious features.
-A more generic method, EIIL~\citep{creager21environment}, split training data into the majority/minority sets on which the spurious feature conditioned label distribution varies maximally.
-Similar to a priori environments, these groups are supposed to encode variations of spurious information, while hold the causal mechanism.
+A more generic method, EIIL~\citep{creager21environment}, splits training data into the majority/minority sets on which the spurious feature conditioned label distribution varies maximally.
+Similar to a priori environments, these groups are supposed to encode variations of spurious information, while holding the causal mechanism.

 Though some performance improvements have been gained on several datasets, much uncertainty still exists on the effectiveness of group-IL methods.
 In particular, \emph{when these methods can effectively address spurious correlations} remain a question.
 Though some theoretical analysis on the success and failure cases of IL with known environments has been proposed~\citep{ahuja2021invariance,rosenfeld2020risks,lu2022invariant,ahuja2021empirical}, they are not sufficient for group-IL.
-First, inferred groups may not meet the assumptions on environments in existing theoretical analysis, thus their conclusions can not generalize to group-IL.
+First, inferred groups may not meet the assumptions on environments in existing theoretical analysis, thus their conclusions cannot generalize to group-IL.
 For example, in each environment, the spurious feature is assumed to have a Gaussian type distribution in~\citep{rosenfeld2020risks}.
 However, the inferred group may not satisfy that condition, for example each group may only contain one unique value of spurious feature.
 Second, as environments are known and defined with causal structures, exiting analysis on the effect of environment on IL focus mostly on their number~\citep{rosenfeld2020risks,ahuja2021empirical} but less on their property or validity.
 However, the later are important for group-IL.
 Therefore, we need specific theoretical analysis under the setting of group-IL.